mettle/sendportal-docs/api-subscribers.md

 ## Show

-Retrieve the details of a single subscriber, including the segments.
+Retrieve the details of a single subscriber, including its tags.

 ### Usage